franleplant/nosleepjavascript-blog/content/blog/why-i-love-jest/index.md

 ready unit test setup out of the box with very little effort.

-Let's cover some of the things I love about Jest, if you are interested in my unit testing mindset and philosphy and an ilustrative story check it at the [end of this article](#bonus-my-unit-test-mind-set).
+Let's cover some of the things I love about Jest, if you are interested in my unit testing mindset and philosophy and an illustrative story check it at the [end of this article](#bonus-my-unit-test-mind-set).

 ## 1. Less verbose than similar frameworks